Systems-IIITD/frontend/README.md

 "else" binds with the innermost unclosed "if".

-After, you add the above rules "make test2" should be able to parse the "test2" file.
+After you add the above rules, "make test2" should be able to parse the "test2" file.

 Submit a report that contains your changes to lexer and parser,